Eli660/TikTok-Reportation-Bot/README.md

 # TikTok-Reportation-Bot
-A Bot that ive spent 5 Minutes Creating Also Remember do only use this for educationel purposes
+A Bot that ive spent 5 Minutes Creating also due to them being retards they have no rate limit system